appbaseio/reactivesearch/content/docs/hosting/byoc/connect-to-your-elasticsearch.md

 **Step 2 -** Select the pricing plan.
 Read more about pricing plans over [here](https://arc-site.netlify.com/pricing/).

 **Step 3 -** Select the region.
-It is recommended that you pick a region closest to where your ElasticSearch cluster is running.
+It is recommended that you pick a region closest to where your Elasticsearch cluster is running.

 **Step 4 -** Enter a name for your Appbase instance.

-**Step 5 -** Enter the ElasticSearch URL with Basic Auth credentials added to it.
+**Step 5 -** Enter the Elasticsearch URL with Basic Auth credentials added to it.
 Use the `Verify Connection` button to ensure that this URL is accessible.

 ![](https://i.imgur.com/bnxZMGP.png)

 ## 2. IP Whitelisting

 IP whitelisting allows you to create lists of trusted IP addresses or IP ranges from which your users can access your domains.
-This method is really helpful when your cluster is hosted using [AWS ElasticSearch](https://aws.amazon.com/elasticsearch-service/) which does not support Basic Authentication.
+This method is really helpful when your cluster is hosted using [AWS Elasticsearch](https://aws.amazon.com/elasticsearch-service/) which does not support Basic Authentication.

 ### Example

-Here is a quick example of how you can connect your AWS ElasticSearch cluster with Appbase.io.
-Assuming you already have AWS ElasticSearch Cluster in place, you can follow the steps below:
+Here is a quick example of how you can connect your AWS Elasticsearch cluster with Appbase.io.
+Assuming you already have AWS Elasticsearch Cluster in place, you can follow the steps below:

-**Step 1 -** Temporarily modify Access Policy of your AWS ElasticSearch cluster to Allow open access to the domain.
-This is done to verify and connect to your ElasticSearch domain from Appbase.io.
+**Step 1 -** Temporarily modify Access Policy of your AWS Elasticsearch cluster to Allow open access to the domain.
+This is done to verify and connect to your Elasticsearch domain from Appbase.io.

 ![aws-policy](https://i.imgur.com/rMpevVE.png)